NcFab/bitcoin-educational-content/courses/btc204/en.md

 The interpretation of this pattern is that we are in the presence of consolidation.
 This is a common practice among Bitcoin users, aimed at merging several UTXOs in anticipation of a possible increase in transaction fees.
 By performing this operation during a period when fees are low, it is possible to save on future fees.
 We'll talk more about this practice in chapter 4.3.

 We can deduce that the user behind this transaction model was probably in possession of all the UTXOs in input and is still in possession of the UTXO in output.
-So it's probably an auto-transfer.
+So it's probably a self-transfer.

 Like the sweep, this type of pattern can also reveal a self-transfer to the account of an exchange platform.
 It will be the study of known addresses and the context of the transaction that will tell us whether it's a consolidation to a self-custody portfolio or a withdrawal to a platform.